 Romy Nordlinger (Actor/Playwright)

 Romy Nordlinger: Selected credits: “Edna Hoffman” (VO role) in Florence Foster Jenkins dir.
-Stephen Frears, WOMG and The Ruthless Spectator (Web Series), Lancelot by Steven Fechter (The Woodsman) of which she is also in pre production for the feature film & “A Separation”.
+Stephen Frears, co-starred on Bull (CBS), WOMG and The Ruthless Spectator (Web Series), Lancelot by Steven Fechter (The Woodsman), also in pre production for the Lancelot feature film.
 Co & Guest starring roles on Law & Order CI (Officer Talbor), All My Children, Gothams, One Life To Live, plus numerous indie films.
-Selected theatre: "Rose"/ Shakespeare's Slave @ Clurman with Resonance Ensemble; Between Here and There @ New Perspectives; The Woman On The Bridge workshop dir.
+Selected theatre: “Rose"/ Shakespeare's Slave @ Clurman with Resonance Ensemble; Between Here and There @ New Perspectives; The Woman On The Bridge workshop dir.
 Ludovica Viller Hauser; January dir Lorca Peress/Multi Stages, R Culture by Cecilia Copeland @ IRT, Stage Struck helmed by Mari Lyn Henry and The Society For The Preservation Of Theatrical History @ Snapple Theatre, The Players Club, Metropolitan Playhouse.
 Regional credits include Actors Theatre of Louisville, Wilma, Fleetwood Stage, Emelin.
 Playwriting credits include Liptshick @ FringeNYC , The Feeling Part with LoNyLa & The Playwriting Collective, Broadville @ Manhattan Theatre Source & her solo show Sex and Sealing Wax @ MITF.
 Romy is also an audiobook narrator and voice-over artist with over 200 titles to her credit as well as numerous international voice over spots.
 Romy has also been a theatre teaching artist for the past 15 years working with underserved communications in every borough of Manhattan.
 Member of The League Of Professional Theatre Women.
 Member of NY Madness, Resonance Theatre Ensemble, Flux Sundays and The Playwrights Gallery.
 B.F.A University Of Arts.

 Nick T Moore (Composer/Sound Designer)